Weight and Healthcare

 This is the Weight and Healthcare newsletter.
 If you like what you are reading, please consider subscribing and/or sharing!

 I often refer people to the resource and research list of the HAES Health Sheets, which is a project I co-created with Dr. Louise Metz and Tiana Dodson.
 In addition to the list, the sheets are diagnosis-specific, weight-neutral practice guides for practitioners, patients, and advocates.
 I recently got a request from a reader to create a post here with the research list that they could send people to, so here it is.
 This will be a living page that I update as new resources come out.
 If there are studies you feel are missing, please don’t hesitate to let me know!
-It’s divided into two sections, support for weight-neutral care and issues with weight loss/dieting as a healthcare intervention.
+It’s divided into three sections, support for weight-neutral care, issues with weight loss/dieting as a healthcare interventions, and additional resources which provides links to research collections including research for fighting BMI-Based Denials of Care.

-Content note: Many of these studies are written from a weight-centric paradigm, using terms that pathologize body size, and advocate for the eradication of fat people.
+Content note: Many of these studies are written from a weight-centric paradigm, engage in weight stigma, use terms that pathologize body size, and advocate for the eradication of higher-weight people.

 Support for Weight-Neutral Care